Skip to main content

 Warning

-• Use the warning type to inform users about a potential issue or something that could cause a problem—for example, unessential failed processes.
+• Use the warning type to inform users about a potential issue or something that could cause a problem.
+For example, an unessential process that failed.

 • Warning Toasts don't close automatically.